Namco Museum Vol. 1: Gameplay

 Namco Museum Vol. 1 is a compilation of seven Namco-developed arcade games from the 1980s — Pac-Man (1980), Rally-X (1980), New Rally-X (1981), Galaga (1981), Bosconian (1981), Pole Position (1982) and Toy Pop (1986).
 Players can modify in-game settings, such as the starting number of lives, and can also enable the game's original boot-up sequence.
 Pole Position supports the Namco NeGcon for analog to compensate for the lack of an analog controller at the time, while Galaga and Pac-Man allow support for vertical monitors.

 The collection uses a 3D virtual museum that the player can walk around and interact with, as opposed to a menu system like other similar compilations.
 Each of the included games have their own exhibit and a room themed after them.
 Exhibits contain a number of promotional material that can be viewed by the player, including instruction cards, arcade flyers, cabinet artwork and the game's circuit board.
 A "lounge" area can also be accessed in the main lobby containing other bits of Namco-related marketing material, including pamphlets, product catalogs and front cover scans of their Japanese video game magazine Namco Community Magazine NG.

-Development and release
+Development

 Namco Museum Vol. 1 was released in Japan on November 22, 1995, in North America on July 31, 1996, and in Europe on August 17, 1996.
 Development was directed by Shinichirō Okamoto and produced by Galaga creator Shigeru Yokoyama.
 The Namco Museum name was originally used for a chain of Namco-operated department stores in the 1980s, which sold goods based on Namco game characters and had many of the company's earlier arcade games available to play.
-Each of the included games use JAMMA emulator running the game's original source code, making them near-perfect ports.
 A digital version of the game was released onto the PlayStation Network under the PSone Classics lineup on September 30, 2014.